nhamada2/snake-game/README.md

 To run the game, either:
 * Open "index.html" in a web browser
-* Open the terminal, run "npm start", and go to http://localhost:3000/
+* Open a new terminal, run "npm start", and go to http://localhost:3000/